 What is the best credit card for students?

 Do you have no credit history at all or have you already built a solid credit base as an authorized user on someone else’s card?
 Are you planning to study abroad soon and want a card you can use for potential international emergencies?
-Maybe this is your first year off-campus and you want a card you can use to buy groceries or take on morning coffee runs, but also want to increase your thin credit profile.
+Maybe this is your first year living off campus and you want a card you can use to buy groceries or take on morning coffee runs, but also want to increase your thin credit profile.

 For each of these scenarios, the best credit card can vary.
-Before you apply, take time to compare different cards that might match the card details you’re looking for and can help set you up for credit success in the near future and long-term.
+Before you apply, take time to compare different cards that might match the card details you’re looking for and can help set you up for credit success in the near future and long term.

 Is Amex good for students?